BostonUniversitySeniorDesign/SeniorDesign_Miniproject/Report.md

 Explanation:

 The second wifi scanning is tested in the same area as the first wifi scanning near a drive way.
 Unlike the first wifi scanning, this second one is scanned for 200 times.
-By comparing the first graph and second graph, the graph has a significant increase in the amount of wifi detected.
-This result makes sense as the second wifi scanning has done for a longer period and was conducted during the after-work hours.
-We believe the longer of the wifi scan, the more devices will be detected.
+We could in the plot that the number of wifi detected makes more sense.
+It may because of the relatively larger amount of data being collected, and this largely lower the impact of the contingency of errors.

 Discussion:

 The second plot shown by wifi_plot.py indicates that there are 4 to 5 wifi detected in average during the first 15 minutes, while 10 to 13 wifi detected during the last 15 minutes.
-We can not ensure why there was a huge difference between this two period of time.
-It could be because the number of cars or personal hotspots were detected around the time.We are glad that we did the second wifi scanning to show a difference between the first and second plot.
+By comparing two results, the second scanning shows much more devices detected.
+One of the reason we could think about is that the scanning was done near a driveway and conducted during after-work hours.
+The number of cars passing by our location and being detected could be much higher, which also indicates the validness of the data.